• Skip to primary navigation

 3. Flip the bread and fry the other side.

-4. Take the finished topinka out of the oil, rub with a clove of garlic and salt.
+4. Take the finished topinka out of the oil, rub it with a clove of garlic and salt.

 Don’t wait for anything and serve immediately!